-The following instructions guide you through the process of setting up a development environment for the purpose of developing, debugging, and executing solutions to the training exercises and examples on this site.
+The following instructions guide you through the process of setting up a development environment for the purpose of developing, debugging, and executing solutions to the Flink developer training exercises and examples.

 1. Software requirements

 Flink supports Linux, OS X, and Windows as development environments for Flink programs and local execution.
 The following software is required for a Flink development setup and should be installed on your system:

 - a JDK for Java 8 or Java 11 (a JRE is not sufficient; other versions of Java are not supported)

 - Apache Maven 3.x

 - an IDE for Java (and/or Scala) development.
 We recommend IntelliJ, but Eclipse or Visual Studio Code can also be used so long as you stick to Java.
 For Scala you will need to use IntelliJ (and its Scala plugin).

 Note for Windows users: Many of the examples of shell commands provided in the training instructions are for UNIX systems.
 To make things easier, you may find it worthwhile to setup cygwin or WSL, but you can use the provided .bat scripts with plain cmd.
 For developing Flink jobs, Windows works reasonably well: you can run a Flink cluster on a single machine, submit jobs, run the webUI, and execute jobs in the IDE.